 On day seven we pack up camp and move on to our next campsite at Kabwe, located nearby on the banks of a river.

-The camp at Kabwe is also in a remote and tranquil spot overlooking an attractive grassland.
+The camp at Kabwe is also in a remote and tranquil spot and overlooks an attractive grassland.
 The campsite lies halfway between the Bat Forest and Bufumu Forest - the perfect position for accessing the best birdwatching and game viewing opportunities in the area.
-In between wildlife and bird watching activities, we relax at the camp, admiring the beautiful setting.
+In between wildlife, bat and bird watching activities, we relax at the camp, admiring the beautiful setting.

 Day nine begins with an early morning departure from our camp at Kabwe.
 From there we exit Kasanka National Park and cover the short distance to Lavushi Manda National Park.